-the most promising ligands (see Table 2, and Supporting Information, Table S2).
-Several interesting compounds were among the top ranking binders as they included stereoisomers of the naturally produced antibiotics amikacin (9), kanamycin (10), as well as ZINC04982827 (11) and ZINC03071734 (12), which similar to the dimers constructed, have structures that resemble polysaccharides.
+The next step was to conduct virtual screening experiments on the open wild-type protein conformation (crystal structure 2HU0), targeting the new sites.
+These screenings would focus on determining consensus scoring energies for the free energy of binding, as well as ligand efficiency values for selecting the most promising ligands (see Table 2, and Table S2 in Supporting Information).
+Several interesting compounds were among the top ranking binders as they included stereoisomers of the naturally produced antibiotics amikacin (9), kanamycin (10), as well as ZINC04982827 (11) and ZINC03071734 (12), which similarly to the dimers constructed, have structures that resemble polysaccharides.

-Several angiotensin converting enzyme (ACE) inhibitors, as well β -lactam antibiotics are among the top binders (Table 2).
-The top ranked compounds, such as 9-16, are in Table 2 and Supporting Information, Table S2.
+Several angiotensin converting enzyme (ACE) inhibitors, as well β-lactam antibiotics are among the top binders (Table 2).
+The top ranked compounds, such as 9-16, are in Table 2 and Table S2.
 A stereoisomer of cefaclor (14) was predicted by both programs to be a top binder.
-The compounds NSC211332 and NSC70194 were selected as high binders (see Supporting Information, Table S2), and have also been identified as potential inhibitors by a different study using the NCI database.36 Both active drugs were recovered in the top 2% (top 20 molecules) of the small molecule drugs of 1053.
-Both active drugs were recovered
+The compounds NSC211332 and NSC70194 were selected as high binders (see Table S2), and have also been identified as potential inhibitors by a different study using the NCI database.
+Both active drugs were recovered in the top 2% (top 20 molecules) of the small molecule drug screen with Glide XP, out of the total small molecule drugs of 1,053.
+Both active drugs were recovered in the top 5% (top 56 molecules) of the small molecule drug screen with Autodock.